Emergency escape rocket: the ultimate lifeboat for spacecraft

 In real life, the system proved itself, when it saved lives of two cosmonauts during fire and explosion of the launch vehicle on the launch pad in 1983.

 The Iskra plant re-designed escape rocket one more time to contribute into weight-saving efforts during the development of the Soyuz TM version of the spacecraft.
 It entered service after the launch of the Mir space station.
-Two core engines -- central and add-on engine -- were replaced with a single one-chamber engine.
+Two core engines -- central and add-on engine -- were replaced with a single two-chamber engine.
 Both chambers would burn along the same profile but using a unified nozzle.
 The redesign significantly cut the weight of the escape rocket.
 The main diameter of escape rocket was also reduced, further improving aerodynamic qualities of the entire escape module and reducing the mass of the balancing weight.

-General description/emergency flight profiles
+Emergency flight profiles

 The top section of the Soyuz spacecraft design for escape in case of the emergency was known as OGB SAS.
 It included: